maestrya/api/README.md

-# AutoFront API
+# Maestrya API

-AutoFront is another project for academic purposes with AdonisJS and [Domain Driven Design](https://en.wikipedia.org/wiki/Domain-driven_design) , and  standardize the return structure
+Maestrya is another project for academic purposes with AdonisJS and [Domain Driven Design](https://en.wikipedia.org/wiki/Domain-driven_design) , and  standardize the return structure

   Trello: